core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## The 'leafref' Type

-Leafs of type leafref MUST be encoded using the rules of the schema node referenced by the 'path' YANG statement.
+Leafs of type leafref MUST be encoded using the rules of the representation node referenced by the 'path' YANG statement.

-The following example shows the encoding of an 'interface-state-ref' leaf schema node instance set to "eth1".
+The following example shows the encoding of an 'interface-state-ref' leaf representation node instance set to "eth1".

 Definition example from {{RFC8343}}: